NHSDigital/fdp-react-design-system/src/components/DataVisualisation/README.md

 This module provides both higher‑level chart components (e.g. `LineChart`, `SPCChart`) and a **fully composable primitive layer** so consumers can assemble bespoke charts without forking internals.

+> Canonical SPC import path: `import { SPCChart } from '@fergusbisset/nhs-fdp-design-system/components/DataVisualisation'` (which resolves to `charts/SPC/SPCChart/...`).
+A previous flat path `charts/SPCChart/SPCChart` has been removed to eliminate duplicate Storybook/docgen scanning.
+If you previously referenced the flat path, update imports to the canonical path.

 ## At a Glance

 - High‑level: `LineChart`, `ChartContainer`, `SPCChart`, `ChartWithTableTabs`, `FilterableLineChart`